Azure/azure-osconfig/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE.md)

 Azure Device OS Configuration (OSConfig) is a modular configuration stack for Linux Edge devices.
 OSConfig supports multi-authority device management over Azure and Azure Portal/CLI (via Azure PnP, IoT Hub, Azure Policy), GitOps, as well as local management (such as from Out Of Box Experience, OOBE).

 For more information on OSConfig see [OSConfig North Star Architecture](docs/architecture.md) and [OSConfig Management Modules](docs/modules.md).

 For our code of conduct and contributing instructions see [CONTRIBUTING](CONTRIBUTING.md).
 For our approach to security see [SECURITY](SECURITY.md).

+For the list of our published binary packages and instructions how to install them see [devops/README.md](devops/README.md).

 ### C Standard